DavidAriOstenfeldt/project_website/content/data-description.md

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ### Blacklist
 While doing a finer combing of the data, we also produced a blacklist for artists that we deemed unwanted in the data set.
-This list includes *Glee Cast* as they were present in over 200 songs, even though their songs are covers.
+This list includes *Glee Cast* as they were present in over 200 songs, even though their songs are covers of other popular songs.
 The full list is seen here `['highest to lowest', 'marcel proust', 'watsky', 'glee cast', 'harttsick', 'eric the red', 'fabvl', 'c-mob']`.

 ### Regrouping artists
+As mentioned earlier, after gathering the data, we had to separate all artists to work with them properly, though in some cases, this results in one artist being split up into multiple - as was the case with *Earth, Wind & Fire*.
+To mitigate this problem, we first calculated how many times each artist appeared in the data set and afterwards, for each artist, how many times they apperead with collaborating artists.
+Having known these values, we could then for each artist check which other artists they have collaborated with on all of their songs.
+Artists found using this method were then joined with an underscore, such that `['earth', 'wind', 'fire']` became `['earth_fire_wind']`.

 # Properties of the data
-The final data set is ..

-Create a nice table with links to download each data set...
+After doing all data processing and cleaning, the final data set is comprised of 25,419 songs and 7,855 unique artists.
+In the table below, the three data sets used throughout the project can be seen and downloaded.

 |      Data Set     | Songs  | Size (mb) |
 |:------------------|-------:|----------:|